On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Achievable Schemes

 where $B \triangleq \left\lfloor\frac{g}{3r_2} \right\rfloor$, $g \triangleq \lcb n-(r_2 + C)\rcb^{+}$, $r_2 \triangleq m-n$, $q \triangleq \min \lcb (t-r_2)^{+}, r_2\rcb$ and $t\triangleq g\% \{3r_2\}$.

 In the above equation, the first term corresponds to the number of data bits transmitted securely without using random bits transmission or cooperation.
 The term $B(m-n)+q$ corresponds to the number of data bits that can be securely transmitted using the help of random bits transmission.
 The last term $C$ represents the gain in rate achievable due to cooperation.

-The details of the encoding scheme and the derivation of (\ref{eq:sldic-modach1}) can be found in Appendix \ref{sec:appen-ach-mod-sldic}.
+A high level description of the achievable scheme is illustrated in Fig.~\ref{fig:sldic-modified-weakmod1}.
+The details of the encoding scheme and the derivation of (\ref{eq:sldic-modach1}) can be found in \cite{partha-spawc-2013}.

+\textit{Remark:} In this regime, it is possible to transmit data bits securely in the higher levels $[m-n+1:m]$ by intelligently choosing the placement of data and random bits, in addition to interference cancelation.